GhadaNOUAIRIA/multiomics_integration/README.md

 # multiomics_integration
-Using miRNA, proteomics and metabolomics data and their integration to study disease subclassification
+Using miRNA, proteomics and metabolomics data and their integration to study disease subclassification and insights in PSC patients.

-This pipeline reads csv files and pre-processes the data in preparation for analysis and integration
+## 1. These scripts reads the data (csv files) and pre-processes it in preparation for analysis and integration:

-Downstream analysis consists of :
+metadata_preprocessing.R
+miRNA_preprocessing.R
+protein_preprocessing.R
+metadata_preprocessing.R

+## 2. These scripts analyse the data
-1. Data exploration for each omics
+1. Data exploration for each omics data_exploration.Rmd
-2. Univariate analysis and network analysis
+2. WGCNA network analysis
+   WGCNA_multi_omics.Rmd
-3. Data integration using mixOmics
+3. mixOmics DIABLO integration mixOmics_multi_omics
-4. Network analysis of integrated data
-5. Enrichment analysis of WGCNA results
+4. Enrichment analysis of variables associated to certain clinical traits enrichment_analysis.Rmd